Vindicta Salvatoris: Factual issues

 The work, while taken seriously at the time, is closer to a historical novel and has major variances from history.
 According to it, Tyrus/Titus is a ruler of "Libiae", a word which would usually refer to Libya, that is, Roman North Africa.
 However, the work also claims that "Libiae" is to the north of Judea, while Africa is to the southwest of Judea.
-It has been proposed that perhaps the author was using a unique spelling of Albi in southern France with "Libiae", which would also explain the reference to Burdigala (Bourdeaux) and Aquitania.
+It has been proposed that perhaps the author was using a unique spelling of Albi in Southern France with "Libiae", which would also explain the reference to Burdigala (Bourdeaux) and Aquitania.
 Part of why the work is theorized to be written in Aquitaine is the ahistorical attempt to tie Titus to the region; this may have been an attempt to include the author's original audience in the story by making Titus a Gallic ruler.

 The work calls Auster the north wind, but it is the southern wind.
 The story of Volosianus and Veronica does not appear closely connected to the story of Titus and Vespasian before it, as it does not seem to take place within the smoking ruins of Jerusalem.
 Volosianus is able to interview Pilate in Jerusalem despite the narrative of the Jewish-Roman war leaving Pilate in Damascus.
 The work also compresses hundreds of years of history into a single story.
-Herod the Great, here referred to as still King of Judea, died around 3 or 4 BC; Tiberius's reign ended in 37 AD; Vespasian and Titus conducted the First Jewish–Roman War from 66–73 CE; and Roman emperors did not convert to Christianity until the time of Constantine.
+Herod the Great, here referred to as still King of Judea, died around 3 or 4 BC; Tiberius's reign ended in 37 AD; Vespasian and Titus conducted the First Jewish–Roman War from 66 to 73 CE; and Roman emperors did not convert to Christianity until the time of Constantine.